QI2lab/merfish3d-analysis/README.md

 ## Documentation

-To build the documentation, install using `pip install .[docs]`.
-Then execute `mkdocs build --clean` and `mkdocs serve`.
+To build the documentation, install using `uv sync --group docs`.
+Then execute `uv run mkdocs build --clean` or `uv run mkdocs serve`.
 The documentation is available in your web browser at `http://127.0.0.1:8000/`.

 ## Testing